sebnyberg/web/content/posts/pageranking.md

 When a XML is decoded into a struct, and a field is missing, it is simply discarded.
 In our case, we are not interested in the `<siteinfo>...</siteinfo>` tag.
 This means we can create an empty anonymous struct to skip past the Site Info section when parsing the document.

 Similarly, for the page, not all fields are of interest.
-I put the XML struct into `parser.go`:
+I put the XML struct into `pagereader.go`:

 ```go
 package wikirel